E-mentoring: Web-based e-mentoring

 Modern e-mentoring projects tend to rely on web-based solutions, particularly if children are involved.
 Online software allows both mentors and mentees to log into a secure online environment where they can converse under supervision of moderators and coordinators.

 E-mentoring technologies

 E-mentoring can retain the face to face interaction by utilizing video chat services, such as FaceTime, Google Hangouts, Skype, Zoom, video chat through Facebook, etc. Web-based videoconferencing platforms can also be developed and customized according to the needs being catered by the e-mentoring system.
 It can be deployed as a one-on-one platform or a system that can be used by multiple users at the same.
 These are usually classified into three: Desktop/personal system; small group/midlevel; and, telepresence.

 Controversy and debate

 Online mentoring is occasionally compared unfavorably with face to face mentoring.
-The medium limits the ability to pick up on visual or social clues, makes immediate feedback difficult, and can often be seen as impersonal.
+The medium limits the ability to pick up on visual or social cues, makes immediate feedback difficult, and can often be seen as impersonal.